-We can’t stress enough just how beneficial exercise is for your health, both physical and mental.
+We can’t stress enough just how beneficial exercise is to your health, both physical and mental.
 And one of these benefits is the stress reduction—simply going for a stroll around the block or a light jog on the treadmill can reduce levels of the body’s stress hormones, such as adrenaline and cortisol.
 So whenever the holiday hype starts to get to you, stop what you’re doing and fit in a workout that suits you.
+If you’re the opposite of a gym rat and it’s too cold outside for you to work up the motivation for an outdoor workout, try working out in your very own living room.
+You can simply pull up a YouTube video of an instructor guiding a workout session, or find another resource online.

-4) Take in the beauty that is your Christmas tree.
+4) Take in the beauty of your Christmas tree.

 You heard it right—simply admiring your Christmas tree just might reduce your stress levels.
 Why?
 Multiple studies have shown that immersing yourself in nature helps to relieve stress, anger, and fear, as well as enhance more pleasant feelings.
-Therefore, spending some time picking out a perfect tree at the Christmas tree farm and admiring it for weeks to come can do your mental health some good by reducing your holiday stress levels.
+Additionally, admiring Christmas decorations has proven to reduce stress and stimulate positive emotions, of which are rooted in the nostalgia of childhood.
+So, don’t waste any time.
+Put up the tree, hang the lights, and spend some time simply immersing yourself in your beautiful decorations.
+Your sanity will thank you.

 6) Practice mindfulness.

 Mindfulness is just what we all need during the stress-inducing holiday season.
 This method is all about living in the present moment and paying attention to the here and now.
-For example, instead of hurrying home from work, you enjoy the walk: you focus on each step forward and take in all of the scenery.
-Doing so will not only decrease levels of stress, but increase life satisfaction and positive relationships with those around you.
+For example, instead of hurrying home from work, try to enjoy the walk: focus on each step forward and take in all of the scenery.
+Tuning into your surroundings will not only decrease levels of stress, but increase life satisfaction and positive relationships with those around you.
+Christmas is the perfect time of year to further these relationships and become your happiest self.

 7) Take a few deep breaths.

 That’s right, simply plugging into your iPhone or turning the radio up in your car can significantly reduce stress.
 In fact, there’s such a thing as music therapy: an established health profession that uses music in therapy to address physical, emotional, and cognitive needs.
-And while this is a little more complicated than listening to Spotify, it’s all built on the foundation that music is a powerful entity—and additionally, an effective stress-reliever (especially these songs).
+And while this is a little more complicated than listening to Spotify, it’s all built on the foundation that music is a powerful entity—and additionally, an effective stress-reliever.

 9) Nap it out.